kimaniwalker/Fetch-Rewards-Coding-Exercise/README.md

 ## Getting Started

-First install all node_modules by running
+First, install all node_modules by running
 `npm install` or `yarn install`

 Next, run the development server: